tiger-pillow/myblog.dev.repo/2021/content/aboutme/about.md

 I am Yiyuan.

-I am interested in evolutionry biology.
-I am a 1st-year master's student at [Ecole Polytechnique de Lausanne](https://www.epfl.ch/fr/) since September 2021.
+I am interested in evolutionry biology, good writing of all genres, and computer science.
+I am a 1st-year master's student at [Ecole Polytechnique de Lausanne](https://www.epfl.ch/fr/).

 I graduated from Yale College in 2021 where I majored in Ecology and Evolutionary Biology.

-Talk to me about: snowboarding/skiing, guitar, trail running, [figure skating](https://www.bilibili.com/video/av80437018/), badminton.
-I code, take some photos and write a bit.
+Things I do for fun: snowboarding/skiing, guitar, trail running, [figure skating](https://www.bilibili.com/video/av80437018/), badminton.
+An active life outdoors is a life worth living.

 You can contact me at gladysfangcs dot gmail